 The Alan Turing Institute (the Turing) recognises the importance of building a diverse community.
-To make the great leaps in research that we aspire to as the national institute for data science and artificial intelligence, promoting and embedding equality, diversity and inclusion is integral to achieving our mission.
+To make the great leaps in research that we aspire to as the national institute for data science and artificial intelligence, promoting and embedding equality, diversity and inclusion (EDI) is integral to achieving our mission.

 Data science itself is a complex combination of diverse scientific disciplines.
 To ensure that we can change the world for the better, we need to:

-- conduct a diverse range of research that tackles and challenges inequalities.
+- Conduct a diverse range of research that tackles and challenges inequalities.

 - We will seek to understand the challenges and barriers to equality in order to eliminate discrimination, creating an environment where differences are valued.

 - We will promote a culture of inclusion, recognising and celebrating difference and acknowledging the benefits achieved by diversity of thought and experience.

 - We will create a safe, non-judgemental space where we can discuss arising issues relating to equality, diversity and inclusion and support one another to understand and acknowledge a range of perspectives.